 An extensive range of elective courses are offered at St Ives High School for 2024.
 In choosing electives, it is important to select courses in which students have an interest.
 This is an opportunity to explore a new field or develop an existing passion further.
 The study of a subject may open up other opportunities for Years 11 and 12 not currently considered.
+However, Stage 5 subjects are not a prerequisite to any preliminary or HSC courses.
 It is important that the reason for choosing a course is not because friends have or that it may be easy.
 It should be the course the child wants to study, not one that others would like them to study.
 Please be aware that courses are dependent upon overall student choices and therefore some courses will not run.